Testimony ends in Donald Trump’s civil fraud trial, but the verdict isn’t expected until next month

 The trial gave the court and onlookers a view into Trump’s properties — sometimes quite literally, as when a real estate broker played a drone video of Mar-a-Lago while testifying for the defense.

-The proceedings also featured extensive and sometimes fiery testimony from the former president.
-Three of his adult children and his former fixer-turned-foe Michael Cohen also took the stand.
+Trump downplayed his involvement with the statements, despite language saying he — or trustees who oversaw his company’s assets during his presidency — were responsible for the documents.

+His discursive answers prompted the judge to bristle that “this is not a political rally.”
+Complaining that Trump was giving speeches instead of answering questions, Engoron urged defense lawyers to “control” the former president.

-Trump’s out-of-court comments became an issue in the trial, spurring a gag order that barred all the participants from commenting publicly on the judge’s staff.
+Trump’s out-of-court comments also became an issue in the trial, leading to a gag order that barred all the participants from commenting publicly on the judge’s staff.
 The order, which Trump has decried and his attorneys are appealing, came after he maligned the judge’s principal law clerk.

+Engoron has fined Trump a total of $15,000 for what the judge said were violations of the order.

+Yet the testimony phase ended on a cordial note Wednesday, with Trump attorney Christopher Kise thanking the court for investing time in the case and the judge expressing appreciation for all the work lawyers had done.
+Some of the defense attorneys shook James’ hand as they headed out of court.

 Associated Press writer Michael R. Sisak contributed.